gueratomik/gloss3d/index.md

 ### Rendering

-Multithreaded Raytracer : ugly an still has a lot of artefacts and missing features as you will notice in the below screenshots.
+Multithreaded Raytracer with motion blur, fog, wireframe rendering and a few other things.
+This is still under development and misses many features, but still renders !

 ![Image](http://velotrip.free.fr/GLOSS3D/Gloss3d_trex_wireframe_lighting_20170212.png)